If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 Surround yourself with supportive people who want to see you succeed.
 Being around negative people, especially in an already stressful time, has the potential to stress you out even more.

-Create a bar exam study plan that works for your schedule and that gives you a lot of time to prepare.
-Cramming in last-minute studying can be overwhelming and actually be more stressful than helpful.
+Create a bar exam study plan that works for your schedule and gives you a lot of time to prepare.
+Cramming in last-minute studying can be overwhelming and more stressful than helpful.

 There is a ton of material and topics covered on the bar exam.
 Frankly, there is no way to memorize any significant amount of information within a day or two before the exam.
 So, it’s best to avoid attempting to do this altogether.

-As well, feeling productive will likely reduce some bar exam anxiety as you will feel prepared and knowledgeable on what you need to know.
+As well, feeling productive will likely reduce some bar exam anxiety, as you will feel prepared and knowledgeable.

-There are tons of online resources and help for you to prepare for and deal with bar exam stress.
+There are tons of online resources and help for you to prepare for and deal with UBE stress.
 For example, there are blogs where previous law students and people who have taken the bar share tips on what worked for them.
-If you are comfortable, feel free to comment or engage with these blog posts online.
+If you are comfortable, feel free to comment on or engage with these blog posts online.

 Reach out to friends and peers who may be going through the same thing as well.
 There is likely a club or student association that you can join and connect with others preparing to take the bar.
 You can all share ways you have been managing your stress levels.
 You don’t have to struggle with your stress on your own.